farahc123/tech501-week3/provisioning steps.md

 `sudo DEBIAN_FRONTEND=noninteractive apt-get install -y nodejs`
      - veryifying their installation: `node -v` `npm -v`

-    5. Installing pm2
-`sudo npm install -g pm2`

-    6. Navigate to /, and clone the nodejs app repo (using Sameem's for now while I figure out issues with mine) `git clone https://github.com/sameem97/tech501-sparta-app.git`
+    5. Navigate to /, and clone the nodejs app repo (using Sameem's for now while I figure out issues with mine) `git clone https://github.com/sameem97/tech501-sparta-app.git`
         - enter the app folder, run `npm install` to install the package to the app
         - Check app is working with `npm start` from within the app folder and visiting the public IP of the app VM with *:3000*

-    7. Creating a backup of nginx configuration file:
+    6. Creating a backup of nginx configuration file:
 `cd /etc/nginx/sites-available/`
 `cp default default.backup`

-    8. Editing nginx configuration file to apply reverse proxy `sudo nano /etc/nginx/sites-available/default`
+    7. Editing nginx configuration file to apply reverse proxy `sudo nano /etc/nginx/sites-available/default`

 - Removing *try_files* line  and replacing with (ensure bracket remains closed on next line):

 `proxy_pass http://localhost:3000;`

-    9. Checking if *nginx* config file syntax is okay:
+    8. Checking if *nginx* config file syntax is okay:

 `sudo nginx -t`

-    10. Reloading *nginx* to put above config file edit into action
+    9. Reloading *nginx* to put above config file edit into action

 `sudo systemctl reload nginx`

-    11. Check app is working on app VM's public IP url
+    10. Check app is working on app VM's public IP url

 1. Connecting the VMs together: